Last updated on March 12, 2020 at 17:55

 HNPCC is caused by germline mutations in the genes that code for proteins responsible for detection, excision and repair of errors during DNA replication.
 The majority of patients with HNPCC have mutations in the MSH2 and MLH1 genes, but the mutations can also happen in the MSH6 and PMS2 genes.

-As the name of this disease says, there are no polyps in this disease.
+Despite the name of this disease, patients with this disease have a few polyps, but not as many as in FAP.
 Blood test can be taken to find out if a young person has these mutations.
 Some prevention of the disease can be achieved by taking small doses of aspirin every day.
 Prophylactic surgery is more used.
 Females with HNPCC are advised to perform a hysterectomy and remove the ovaries as well as the risk for cancer in these organs are very high.

 Non-epithelial colorectal tumors